httpwg/http-extensions/draft-thomson-http-encryption.md

 Codings Registry, as detailed in {{aesgcm128}}.

 * Name: aesgcm-128
-* Description: AES-GCM encryption with a 128-bit key
+* Description: AES-GCM encryption with a 128-bit content encryption key
 * Reference: this specification